nopeslide/lifesensor/docker/README.md

 - `make help`
   - show Makefile options
 - `make build`
-  - build all images
+  - build all versions of all images
 - `make clean`
-  - delete all volumes
+  - delete all volumes of all versions of all images
 - `make distclean`
-  - delete all images
+  - delete all all versions of all images

 ---
 ## Building a single image